Harlloh/attendance-backend/README.md

 - **Refresh token** — Stored as an `httpOnly`, `secure`, `sameSite=none` cookie.
 Expiry controlled by `REFRESH_EXPIRY_TIME` (in days).
 - `GET /auth/refresh` exchanges a valid refresh token cookie for a new access token
 - `GET /auth/logout` clears the refresh token cookie and invalidates the session
+- Also note that you can use bearer token with the accessToken for testing on postman

 ---